mark-bradshaw/ajaxreplay/README.md

 ## Setup

 Setup is fairly trivial.
 The only requirement is that you load Ajax Replay before any other libraries get a hold on the XMLHttpRequest object.
 In practice this means making sure that Ajax Replay is the first script load, or if you use require.js, make sure that jquery or underscore or any other library that makes ajax calls have a dependency on Ajax Replay, so it loads up first.
+If you use **[require.js](http://requirejs.org/)** require will load first and get a handle on the XHR object, so none of your local scripts will end up cached by Ajax Replay.

 That's it.
 You don't need to do anything else.
 Ajax Replay will take over all XHR functions and silently cache items as they are called.